What sets MISO Apart

 2. Exceptionally strong response rates

 The MISO Survey’s unique methodology delivers response rates that set the standard for IT and library surveys.
 Such strong response ensures that participating institutions receive solid data to inform decision-making.
-Most MISO Survey schools obtain response rates at or above 50% for faculty, undergraduates, and staff.
+Most MISO Survey schools obtain response rates near 50% for faculty, undergraduates, and staff.
 No other comparable survey delivers such strong response rates for all three populations, and MISO’s student response rates are exceptional.

 Since the MISO Survey’s inception more than a quarter million faculty, students, and staff have participated.
 The MISO Survey consistently delivers exceptional response rates that are much stronger than those of similar surveys in higher education.
 Each year, the median national MISO Survey response rates typically are as follows: